 There are many places to get inexpensive or free foreclosure listings.
 Here’s a quick list below.

 Government websites are great places to get foreclosure listings.
 Although these sites provide the information for free, buyers or investors will need to get the services of a broker, real estate agent or a servicing representative when they want to submit a bid.
 Government sites like HUD, County Records, and other public records online provide this information.

 Banks also provide lists of foreclosed houses to the public at no cost.
 Bank websites will have listed information of houses in certain areas.
 This is a good route to take since bank owned houses are often cheaper compared to other foreclosures.
 This includes local banks and large ones such as CHASE, Wells Fargo, and Bank of America.

-Another great way to find foreclosure listings is to ask a realtor for free ones.
+Another great way to find foreclosure listings is to ask a realtor who specializes in distressed properties.
 Remember, foreclosures often require major renovations and a good amount of capital to fix them.
 Also, the buyer may need to pay for the home with cash because most lenders will refuse to finance a foreclosure if it needs major work.
-Thus, a buyer may not be able to get a foreclosure if they do not have enough cash to purchase it and to repair the home.
-Co-ops and condos are options for such cash strapped buyers.
+Realtors specializing in distressed sales will know where the good properties are and how to navigate these complexities.

 Learn about How to Buy a House at Auction Without Cash in this article >